lieric446/lieric446/README.md

 Graduate of Mechanical Engineering from NC State currently working as a software engineer for Dell Technologies.
 Please reach out to me at lieric446@gmail.com if you have any questions.
-Thanks!

 <!---